 - Eruptions: 1812-15, 1880, 1967

 This Ribu is the site of the largest volcanic explosion in recorded history.
 In April 1815, the volcano erupted so violently that it was heard over 2,000 kilometres away and 71,000 people were killed.
 160 cubic kilometres of fragmental material ejected in the explosion was responsible for 1816′s ‘Year without Summer’ around the world.
 It is no surprise, then, that the crater is enormous – over 7 kilometres in diameter.
 Thankfully, the volcano has calmed down considerably since the world-famous eruption.

 You can start the long trek to the crater in Pancasila itself, but better still arrange for a truck to take you up the track as far as it can go.
-In previous years, the hike was much longer but From the end of the track, where there is a small warung and lots of chickens, it is a long 8 or 9 hours to the crater rim.
+In previous years, the hike was much longer but the trailhead is now at an elevation of around 700m.
+From the end of the track, where there is a small warung, it is a long 8 or 9 hours to the crater rim.
 Because the trail starts at quite a low elevation, the first few hours of hiking through jungle are hot and sweaty.
 There is a source of clean water about an hour from the start of the trail.

 There are plenty of sandy areas suitable for camping near the top but be warned it can get quite windy and difficult to keep tent pegs firmly held in place.
 The crater rim is one of the world’s most fascinating places and the views at sunset over Gunung Rinjani (Lombok) are fabulous.
 As for the incredible size of the crater itself, photos cannot really do it justice.
 The highest point is on the western edge of the crater and is marked with a cairn and Indonesian flag.
 Be careful when walking out there because certain areas are not stable and there are one or two fairly deep rock trenches.